matthewtpapa/vision/README.md

 The evaluator can adaptively skip frames to stay within the latency budget; see the **[Eval Guide](docs/eval.md)** and **[Latency Guide](docs/latency.md)** for controller details.

 See [Benchmarks](docs/benchmarks.md)
 for measurement details and artifact fields.
+Try `make bench` then `make plot` to generate local metrics and a latency PNG.
+See docs/benchmarks.md for details.

 Example with environment overrides: